 There are actually five separate types of kyphosis.
 Although all of these may cause upper back and neck pain to some degree, each possess unique symptoms and causes:

-- Postural kyphosis – The most common variety of roundback, postural kyphosis is basically a non-painful, slightly exaggerated form of the spine’s natural curve, resulting from excessive slouching.
-Postural kyphosis of the spine typically appears during adolescence.
-Postural kyphosis most often results in girls.
+- Postural Kyphosis – The most common variety of roundback, postural kyphosis is basically a non-painful, slightly exaggerated form of the spine’s natural curve, resulting from excessive slouching.
+Postural kyphosis of the spine typically appears during adolescence and is more common in girls.
 While it usually doesn’t correct itself, adult health problems are rare.
 Strengthening and stretching exercises may relive this form.

-- Scheuermann's Kyphosis – While this type of kyphosis also develops during adolescence, this is often a more serious.
+- Scheuermann's Kyphosis – While this type of kyphosis also develops during adolescence, this is often a more serious conditon.
 It can target patients’ thoracic (upper) and lumbar (lower) spine.
-Thinner individuals are at greater risk for schueuermann’s kyphisos.
+Thinner individuals are at greater risk for Schueuermann’s kyphisos.
 If pain develops it strikes the spine’s highest point.
 This pain generally worsens with activity and long periods of standing or sitting.
 Both exercise and anti-inflammatory medication may provide relief.

 - Congenital Kyphosis – This kind of roundback targets fetuses in the womb.
 It develops when the spinal columns do not properly develop.
 As a result, vertebral bones may become misaligned and/or fuse together.
 Without surgical treatments and regular follow-up, congenital kyphosis of the spine and related spinal disorders can become worse as children grow.